11 Best Banks in Massachusetts for 2024

 The checking account can be opened with a minimum deposit of $15 deposit.
 Greylock provides fee-free ATM access through its own network, as well as a co-op partnership to offer service throughout the country.

-In terms of savings accounts, Greylock offers up to 4.26% APY on share certificates.
+In terms of savings accounts, Greylock offers great rates on share certificates.
 Additional features include attractive rates on auto loans, which can be a significant benefit for those in the market for a vehicle.

 Another unique offering is their video teller services, enhancing customer service by providing a more personalized banking experience.